Katherine-Holland/running/README.md

 - Blog Page
 Add the option of commenting to another comment and notifying the commenter of the response.
 - Home Page
-Add a more comprehensive weather outlook for each area.
+Add a more comprehensive weather outlook for each area with weather symbols.
 - Home Page
 Modifying the welcome message to only show on the home page and limiting the message to once per user session.